Bettrix/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete- script for deleting a file from a specific directory 9-firstdirdeletion- script for deleting specified directory 10-back- script for changing directory to previous or parent one
+8-firstdelete- script for deleting a file from a specific directory 9-firstdirdeletion- script for deleting specified directory 10-back- script for changing directory to previous or parent one 11-lists- a script for list files inc hidden ones in current, previor and /boot directories respectively